 Immediate financial help is available for struggling families and those facing unexpected income loss, disability, disaster or other crisis.
 Most programs evaluate families to ensure that they qualify before offering assistance.
-In a financial downturn, more and more families look for financial help, but not all really need it.
-Here's how to get immediate financial help.

 Evaluate your situation and compare your monthly projected income to your necessary expenses of housing, food, transportation and basic clothing.
 If you don't have enough to pay for these basics, you will likely qualify for immediate financial help.
 If there is a large amount of income going to things like credit cards, debt payments or other categories, you will need to cut spending there and work with debtors to lower your payments.